Kirillov's conjecture on Hecke-Grothendieck polynomials: The lattice model

+We now present boundary conditions for the lattice model which may be specialized so that the partition function is equal to the polynomial $\mathcal{KN}_w^{(\alpha, \beta, \gamma)}(\boldsymbol{x}; \lambda)$.
 For our choice of boundary conditions, an admissible state can be interpreted as a grid in which $n$ distinct paths enter via the top boundary edges, travel downward and leftward, and exit the grid via the left boundary edges.
 Note that our Boltzmann weights imply that only one path is permitted to traverse a horizontal edge at a time, but a vertical edge may be traversed by an unbounded number of paths.

-Given a grid comprised of $n$ rows and $N+1$ columns, we define boundary conditions which are determined by a choice of two permutations $w_1, w_2 \in S_n$ and an integer partition $\mu = (\mu_1, \mu_2, \ldots, \mu_n)$ such that $N \geq \mu_1$.
+Given a grid comprised of $n$ rows and $N+1$ columns, we define boundary conditions which are determined by a choice of permutation $w \in S_n$ and an integer partition $\mu = (\mu_1, \mu_2, \ldots, \mu_n)$ such that $N \geq \mu_1$.
 We follow the convention that $\mu_i \geq \mu_{i+1}$ for $1 \leq i < n$.
-The labels on the left boundary edges of the grid are determined by the permutation $w_1$ and the labels on the top boundary edges are determined by $\mu$ and $w_2$, as follows.
-To the left boundary edge of row $i$ we assign the label $n + 1 - w_1^{-1}(i)$.
-To each top boundary edge we assign the set of numbers $n + 1 - w_2^{-1}(i)$ for all $i \in \{1, 2, \ldots, n\}$ such that the index of the column which the edge occupies is equal to $\mu_i$.
+To the left boundary edge of row $i$ we assign the label $n + 1 - w^{-1}(i)$.
+To each top boundary edge we assign the set of numbers $n + 1 - w_0^{-1}(i)$ for all $i \in \{1, 2, \ldots, n\}$ such that the index of the column which the edge occupies is equal to $\mu_i$.
 All boundary edges on the right side of the grid are assigned the label $+$ and all boundary edges on the bottom of the grid are assigned the empty set.
+For an example of these boundary conditions with $\mu = (3,2,0)$ and $w = s_2 \in S_3$, see Figure \ref{w0bdry} below.
+For increased legibility, we use $+$ to represent both the horizontal edge label $+$ and the vertical edge label $\varnothing$, and omit set notation in our diagrams.

-For example, let $\mu = (3, 1, 1)$, let $w_1 = s_1 s_2$ and $w_2 = s_2$ be permutations in $S_3$, and let $N = 6$.
-Then the resulting lattice model with boundary condition determined by $\mu$, $w_1$, and $w_2$ is depicted in the figure below.
+\begin{remark} The boundary conditions we describe above will be sufficient for matching the families of twisted Kirillov polynomials, so we restrict our attention to them in the present paper.
+However, much more general boundary conditions are possible in our lattice model.
+First, we have fixed an ordering of colors along the top boundary, but this order may be permuted.
+More precisely, given $\mu$ and a permutation $w'$, we may assign to each top boundary edge the set of numbers $n + 1 - (w')^{-1}(i)$ for all $i \in \{1, 2, \ldots, n\}$ such that the index of the column which the edge occupies is equal to $\mu_i$.
+We continue to let the permutation $w$ describe the left-hand boundary.
+For example, let $\mu = (3, 1, 1)$, let $w = s_1 s_2$ and $w' = s_2$ be permutations in $S_3$, and let $N = 6$.
+Then the resulting lattice model with boundary condition determined by $\mu$, $w$, and $w'$ is depicted in the figure below.
 One may calculate that it has three admissible states.

-For increased legibility, we use $+$ to represent both the horizontal edge label $+$ and the vertical edge label $\varnothing$, and omit set notation in our diagrams.
+Boundary conditions given by two permutations were used to prove branching rules for the partition functions of a similar lattice model \cite{frozen-pipes}.